 You can get to Tissa by taking a few buses or by hiring a private taxi.
 If it was only one bus I may have done it because the trip was only a few hours, but because of Andrew’s broken foot, we couldn’t be bothered with bus transfers and just got a taxi.

 On Ella town’s main strip there are lots of taxi guys available but you can also arrange one from your hotel.

 The cost from Ella to Tissa for most taxi services was around 7000 Rs, but I asked for a better rate and got a sweet deal on a shared taxi for 4000 Rs from Ella to Tissa (2.5-3hr drive).

 We arrived at our accommodation V Cabanas around 12:30 pm.
 They were so friendly, warm and accommodating!
 They greeted us with drinks and even arranged a wheelchair for Andrew when we told them about his injury.

 The room was clean and had views of the rice paddies, but they were flooded and muddy – I still enjoyed it though.
 I definitely recommend staying here!

 They also had free bikes that we could use, so we took them for a ride into the town.
 We didn’t stay out too long because it was crazy hot so, after about 30 minutes riding around, we went back and had lunch at the hotel.

-Since we had the afternoon free, I booked a safari for bird watching in Bundala National Park, but wish I didn’t.
+Since we had the afternoon free, I booked a safari for bird watching in Bundala National Park.
 If you’re going to Yala, skip this safari.

 TIP: Since there’s not much to do in Tissa, instead of arriving early in Tissa, spend the day in Ella and arrange a late taxi to Tissa.

-We didn’t really see a lot (because of the draught there weren’t too many birds) and the next day we saw all the same animals when we went on the safari in Yala National Park ($7000 Rs or $40 USD each).
+We saw a lot of the same animals when we went on the safari in Yala National Park.

 Yala National Park Safari (Day 6)